Together, founders Chandra and Chris Hosek have more than 40 years of experience in communications

 Chandra Hosek, Principal and Co-founder

 Chandra combines big-picture thinking with a fervent emphasis on building awareness via substance, not hype.
-She enjoys delving into what makes companies unique and telling their stories backed up by facts and anecdotes that will resonate with reporters, bloggers, and other influencers.
-Her specialties include messaging and positioning as well as writing technology copy in human terms.
+She enjoys delving into what makes leaders and their companies unique and telling their stories backed up by facts and anecdotes that will resonate with an organization’s key influencers, customers, and prospects.

-Most recently, she served as director of corporate communications for ScienceLogic, where she positioned the company as one to watch in IT operations and cloud computing management.
-Prior to ScienceLogic, Chandra managed corporate communications for LifeSize, the third largest provider of high-definition video conferencing equipment and services for businesses.
-While there, she oversaw strategic public relations and social media initiatives, including creating and managing the company’s corporate blog.
+Most recently, Chandra served as director of corporate communications for ScienceLogic, where she positioned the company as one to watch in IT operations and cloud computing management.
+Prior to ScienceLogic, she managed corporate communications for LifeSize, the third largest provider of high-definition video conferencing equipment and services for businesses.

-Previously, her work managing national and international public relations for more than five years at NetQoS helped raise its visibility from a start-up to an established, important player in the network and application performance management software space.
-NetQoS became one of the fastest growing technology companies in the U.S., with more than half of Fortune 100 as customers and 31 sequential quarters of double digit revenue growth.
+Previously, Chandra managed national and international public relations for software provider NetQoS.
+She helped raise its visibility from a start-up to an established, important player in the network performance management space.
+NetQoS became one of the fastest growing technology companies in the U.S., with more than half of the Fortune 100 as customers and 31 sequential quarters of double digit revenue growth.
 This success led CA Technologies to acquire the company in 2009.

-On the agency side, Chandra managed technology clients such as Motion Computing, Verity, Wayport, and Trilogy for The Alliant Group and Edelman, the world’s largest PR firm.
+On the public relations agency side, Chandra managed technology clients for The Alliant Group and Edelman, the world’s largest PR firm.